suguanYang/ylioo/md/system_design/preview_server.md

 ###

-The status was managed by UDC service previously, since we bypassed it now, we have to implement it too.
+The status was managed by service previously, since we bypassed it now, we have to implement it too.
 We still can use Redis to store the status of the app generation, like the code above.

 ### Optimizer